 New & Used Kia K900: In Depth

 The Kia K900 is a full-size four-door sedan that was introduced for the 2015 model year.
-Sharing its design with the Hyundai Equus, the K900 is Kia's biggest and most powerful vehicle to be sold in the US, with a standard V-6 engine that can be upgraded to a V-8.
+Sharing its styling with the Hyundai Equus, the K900 is Kia's biggest and most powerful vehicle to be sold in the U.S., with a standard V-6 engine that can be upgraded to a V-8.

 Underpinning the K900 is an independent suspension setup with a subframe for the front coil-and-shock setup--and one for the rear and its five-link design.
 Electrohydraulic power steering is standard; V-6 cars ride on 18-inch, 50-series tires, while the V-8 gets 19-inchers.